-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD JUNE 11, 2008
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD JUNE 10, 2009

-Notice is hereby given that the Annual Meeting of Stockholders (the "Annual Meeting") of OPKO Health, Inc., a Delaware corporation (the "Company"), will be held at the Company's headquarters at 4400 Biscayne Blvd., Miami, Florida, 33137, on Wednesday, June 11, 2008, beginning at 10:00 a.m., local time, for the following purposes:
+Notice is hereby given that the Annual Meeting of Stockholders (the "Annual Meeting") of OPKO Health, Inc., a Delaware corporation (the "Company"), will be held at the Company's headquarters at 4400 Biscayne Blvd., Miami, Florida, 33137, on Wednesday, June 10, 2009, beginning at 10:00 a.m., local time, for the following purposes:

-- 1. To elect directors for a term of office expiring at the 2009 annual meeting of stockholders or until their respective successors are duly elected and qualified; and - 2.
-To transact such other business as may properly come before the Annual Meeting or any adjournments thereof.
+1. To elect as directors the ten nominees named in the attached proxy statement for a term of office expiring at the 2010 annual meeting of stockholders or until their respective successors are duly elected and qualified; and

+2. To transact such other business as may properly come before the Annual Meeting or any adjournments thereof.

-Only holders of record of our common stock, par value \$0.01 per share, and our Series A Preferred Stock, par value \$0.01 per share, at the close of business on April 23, 2008, will be entitled to notice of and to vote at the Annual Meeting or any adjournments thereof.
+Only holders of record of our common stock, par value \$0.01 per share, and our Series A Preferred Stock, par value \$0.01 per share, at the close of business on April 22, 2009, will be entitled to notice of and to vote at the Annual Meeting or any adjournments thereof.

-Whether or not you expect to be present, please sign and date the enclosed proxy and return it in the postage paid, self-addressed envelope provided for your convenience.
+Whether or not you expect to be present, please sign and date the enclosed proxy and return it in the postage paid, selfaddressed envelope provided for your convenience.
 Management asks that you do this whether or not you plan to attend the Annual Meeting.
 Should you attend, you may, if you wish, withdraw your proxy and vote your shares in person.